 Are there any impending reforms in your jurisdiction which will make lending into your jurisdiction easier or harder for foreign lenders?

-There are currently no impending reforms which can significantly affect lending by foreign lenders.
-Related pending regulations however, include:
+There are currently no impending reforms which will make lending into the Philippines easier or harder for foreign lenders.

 What proportion of the lending provided to companies consists of traditional bank debt versus alternative credit providers (including credit funds) and/or capital markets, and do you see any trends emerging in your jurisdiction?

 There is limited publicly available information for us to determine the proportion of the lending provided to companies of traditional bank debt as against alternative credit providers and/or capital markets.
 Traditional bank debt would be generally be more available to medium sized or small sized companies, while capital markets are generally being tapped more by the large companies or conglomerates in the Philippines.